Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There is no limit to how many containers or bags of yard waste you can put out.
 Grass clippings and leaves may be placed in paper yard waste bags or loose in open barrels or open cardboard boxes.
 Sticks less than 2 inches thick and 3 feet long may be place out in bundles.
 Yard waste may not include large amounts rocks, gravel, sod or dirt.
 All bundles and containers must weigh less than 50 pounds each.

 The first full week of every month from April - Oct.
 In November it is the first and third week of the month.
 January the first week for Christmas tree collection.

 Please remember that trash toters, recycle toters and yard waste containers must be placed at the curb for collection no later than 7am on your collection day.
+If your toter is reported as "not out" by Waste Management, they will not be able to return to collect it until your next scheduled service day.
 Trash or recycle toters that are overstuffed in any manner will not be emptied.
 Lids must be completely closed.
 If your toter has been reported as overstuffed or open by Waste Management, they are unable to retrieve your toter until your next regular trash day.

 Trash may be placed out for collection after 5 pm on the night before your trash day and no laterthan 7 am on trash day.
 Please make sure that your lid is completely closed and no items are outside of the toter.
 Late put-outs could result in your trash getting missed.
 Empty trash andrecycling toters must be brought back from the curb within 24 hours of collection.